ArjanPeeters/IfcDashBoard/Readme.md

 It uses the IfcOpenShell toolkit.

-I might do a propper readme later.
+I might do a proper readme later.